nic-dgl-104-winter-2023/Unit-Testing-Article-Group4/README.md

 or not.
 - Execution: Choose an online Selenium grid to conduct test execution.

 - Unit tests are executed frequently and quickly, either individually or collectively.
 Even if they have complex logic or a lot of variables, they should be written in a straightforward, easy-to-read, and understandable manner.
 Unit testing is conducted before integration testing, so it can save a significant amount of time and money if done accurately.
 It can be done manually or automatically using different testing tools.

+### Unit testing can be done in one of two ways:
+- Manual unit testing entails carrying out each test phase by hand.
+Without the use of an automation tool, manual testing is time-consuming and laborious, especially for repetitive test cases, and it takes more work to create and execute test cases.
+- Automated unit testing is the process of employing automated testing technologies to automate routine manual processes.
+You can record, preserve, and replay your tests using automated testing technologies to avoid manual effort.

-Unit testing can be further classified into three different types of testing:
+### Unit testing can be further classified into three different types of testing:

 1. Whitebox testing- It is also known as glass box testing, structural testing, clear box testing, open box testing and transparent box testing.
 When performing this testing, the tester is familiar of the applications internal functionality and can test it against the design and requirements.
 It examines a software's internal code and infrastructure with a focus on comparing inputs that have been predefined to the desired and expected results.
 However, it is unknown what the internal structure of a component or function of an application is.